bazelbuild/intellij/README.md

 We welcome contributions to support new IDE versions.
 However, to make the review process faster and easier, we recommend the following:

   * We can only accept small pull requests.
-A smaller pull request would likely have less review comments and hence can get submitted much faster.
-For us, it is also much easier to integrate such a small, focused pull request as it likely conflicts less with our internal code base.
+Smaller pull requests tend to have less review comments and hence can get submitted much faster.
+They also tend to conflict less with our internal code base, simplifying the integration for us.
-    For example, you should have separate pull requests each focusing on a certain incompatible change rather than having a large pull request fixing multiple ones.

   * Since we continue to support a number of IDE versions while working on a new one, you need to make sure that your proposed changes do not break